kipcole9/money/README.md

 ### Localised Money formatting

-`Money` provides locale-specific formatted output that is controlled be either the locale that has been set for this process or by the `:locale` parameter supplied to `Money.to_string/2`.
-Configuring your localised environment requires configuring `ex_cldr` which is a dependency to `Money`.
-See the [Configuration](https://github.com/kipcole9/cldr#configuration) section of the `ex_cldr` readme for more information.
+`Money` provides locale-specific formatted output that is controlled by either the locale that has been set for this process or by the `:locale` parameter supplied to `Money.to_string/2`.

 The main API for formatting `Money` is `Money.to_string/2`.
-Additionally formatting options are passed to `Cldr.Number.to_string/2`.
-Those options are described in the [readme for ex_cldr_numbers](https://github.com/kipcole9/cldr_numbers#primary-public-api) which is also a dependency to `Money`.
+Formatting options are passed to `Localize.Number.to_string/2`.
+See the [localize documentation](https://hexdocs.pm/localize) for more information.

     iex> Money.to_string Money.new("thb", 11)
-    {:ok, "THB11.00"}
+    {:ok, "THB\u00A011.00"}

-    # The default locale is "en-001" which is
-    # "global english"
     iex> Money.to_string Money.new("USD", "234.467")
-    {:ok, "$US234.47"}
+    {:ok, "$234.47"}

     # The locale "en" is "American English".
 For
     # UK English use the locale "en-GB".
 Australian